A Marubozu is a hard to miss candlestick with a full long body and barely any shadows.

 In simple term, the day’s low is formed at the opening price itself and the day’s high is formed when the trading session ends.

 Similarly, in a Bearish (Red or Black ) version, the opening and high price are the same where the closing occurs at the close of the day.

 Now, this a textbook perfect definition and a rather rare occurrence.

 A perfect Marubozu is extremely rare on a daily or weekly chart, however, in the intraday charts, they may be observed during periods of very volatile and strong movements.

-A more practical version of the Marubozu is the Opening and Closing Marubozu.
+A more practical version of this japanese candlestick is the Opening and Closing Marubozu.

 When the opening price is equal to the high of the day, it is bearish and when it is at the low of the day it is bullish Marubozu.